Designing Clarity Within Complex Systems

 How I Work

-I work closely with technical leads, researchers and stakeholders to close interpretation gaps and surface structural risk early.
+I work closely with technical leads, researchers, service teams and stakeholders to close interpretation gaps and surface structural risk early.

 I ask: